Skip to main content

 If you don't already have an API key to authenticate to Polaris, create one in the UI first.
 Make sure that your API key has either the AdministerApiKeys or the ManageApiKeys permission.

 To create an API key, send a POST request to the /v1/apikeys endpoint.
-The API Keys API is a global API for Polaris, so do not include the cloud provider or region in the URL endpoint.
 See the API Keys API documentation for a description of required parameters.

 Sample request

-The following example shows how to create a demo API key named New API key:
+The following example shows how to create an API key named Polaris test key:

 curl --location --request POST "https://ORGANIZATION_NAME.api.imply.io/v1/apikeys" \